EXCLUSIVE - Google to replace M&A chief

 Google is also planning to create a new late-stage investment group that Lawee will oversee, the source said.

+Harrison, Google's deputy general counsel, will head up the M&A group at a time when the company is still in the process of integrating its largest acquisition, the $12.5 billion purchase of smartphone maker Motorola Mobility, which closed in May.

+And he takes over at a time when the Internet search giant faces heightened regulatory scrutiny, with the U.S. Federal Trade Commission and the European Commission conducting antitrust investigations into Google's business practices.
+Several recent Google acquisitions have undergone months of regulatory review before receiving approval.

-Harrison, Google's deputy general counsel, has been involved in Google's regulatory issues and many of Google's acquisitions.
+As deputy general counsel, Harrison has been deeply involved in the company's regulatory issues and many of its acquisitions.
 He joined Google more than five years ago and has completed more than 70 deals at the company, according to biographical information on the Google Ventures website.

-Harrison is an advisor to Google Ventures.
+Harrison is an adviser to Google Ventures, the company's nearly four-year old venture division which provides funding for start-up companies.

+While most of Google's acquisitions are small and mid-sized deals that do not meet the threshold for disclosure of financial terms, Google has a massive war chest of $45.7 billion in cash and marketable securities to fund acquisitions.